 I’m an avid photographer and naturalist, and believe that moving towards a green economy is not only vital to ensuring a sustainable future, but also a tremendous opportunity for economic growth.
-I spend a lot of my spare time wandering about the beautiful hiking trails located within Clayton Park West.
+I spend a lot of my spare time wandering about the beautiful hiking trails located within the greater Halifax area.

-I’m a lover of poetry (particularly the War Poets and the Beats), Shakespeare, in-depth conversation about the nature of space and time, history, all types of music, baseball, Bergman films, and Monty Python.
+I’m a progressive, a worker bee for change, and a lover of poetry (particularly the War Poets and the Beats), Shakespeare, in-depth conversation about the nature of space and time, history, all types of music, baseball, Bergman films, and Monty Python.
 Most important, I have a family and group of close friends who keep me grounded and happy, and who appreciate my quirky and self-deprecating sense of humour.
 In short, I take my work very seriously, but never myself.